Aquaj/broken-zeitwerk-minimal-ex/README.md

 The setup:
 ----
 `bundle install`
 The app has been tested with Ruby 2.6.5 and Ruby 2.7.0.
-(To try it with Ruby 2.7.0 switch to branch ruby-2.7.0)
+(To try it with Ruby 2.6.5 switch to branch master)

 The test:
 ----